Skip to content

 This reminds Claude to use CCE from the very first message.

-• post-commit runs cce index to keep the index fresh.
+• post-commit runs cce index after each commit

 Each hook contains a CCE marker comment so cce uninstall can cleanly remove them.